The Best Colonoscopy Prep Tips, According to Doctors

 Ask your doc about post bloat

 After the procedure, some patients get painful bloating and gas.
-This is because doctors inflate your colon with a technique called insufflation in order to get a better view.
+This is because doctors use a technique to blow gas into your colon, a process called insufflation, to get a better view.
 Some doctors use air while others use carbon dioxide (CO2).
 “Several studies have shown significantly less pain and bloating with CO2 during the procedure at one hour, at six hours, and in some studies at 24 hours, compared with air insufflation,” says Dr. Kumar.
 Either way, you can expect to pass gas.

 Do I really need a colonoscopy?

 If you’re over the age of 45, then yes.
 If you’re younger, talk with your doctor about your family history to determine if you need a colonoscopy sooner.
+And always check in with your doctor since a variety of other symptoms including diarrhea, bloating, and bleeding could also indicate that you need a colonoscopy.
 You may also be able to use the at-home stool test called FIT (fecal immunochemical test) to screen for colon cancer.
 A review of studies published in 2019 in the Annals of Internal Medicine shows the strongest evidence to date that people at average risk for colon cancer can opt for a yearly FIT test in lieu of a colonoscopy.
 But what does average risk mean?
-“People without a family history of colon cancer in close relatives such as parents, siblings, and children, or those with no personal history of colon cancer or pre-cancerous polyps,” says gastroenterologist Douglas Corley, MD, PhD, a research scientist whose focus is colorectal cancer at Kaiser Permanente Northern California Division of Research in Oakland, CA. A family history is just one of the 9 factors that may increase your risk of colon cancer.
+“People without a family history of colon cancer in close relatives such as parents, siblings, and children, or those with no personal history of colon cancer or pre-cancerous polyps,” says gastroenterologist Douglas Corley, MD, PhD, a research scientist whose focus is colorectal cancer at Kaiser Permanente Northern California Division of Research in Oakland.
+A colonoscopy is the one health screening you definitely need, regardless of how healthy you are.

 - National Cancer Institute: "NCI Dictionary of Cancer Terms."